jeffponce/jeffponce.github.io/2020-05-29-etl-process.md

 ## Part I: NotePad++ & Excel
 Now to start, the most important thing is to track as much as possible the changes to the data from the original data and keep a copy of the original data always unchanged.
 This allows us to have options in case we make any mistakes.
 In my GitHub Repo there is break down of the way I format the folders.
 I make a copy of the original data and move it to the prepared data folder to work on.

-Now opening the data in NotePad++..
+Now opening the data in NotePad++

 ![ETL](https://raw.githubusercontent.com/jeffponce/jeffponce.github.io/master/images/ETL/etl.PNG)

+We see that this is a dataset from a car sevice company.
+We have three columns, CustomerID, CustomerSince, and Car, that describes the customer and the car serviced while the other three are what each customer spent that year.
 ## Part II: SSIS
 I wanted to answer a small question bugging me first.
 Specifically on why they decided to seperate the files based on the states they used.
 For example, why only put 8 states in eo1.csv and why 24 states in eo3.csv?
 Could it be based on some metric?
 Let's find out.